christofsteel/uniprint/README.md

     cp uniprint ${HOME}/.local/bin/

 lastly copy the configfile to your home directory.
+Remember to add edit it according to your needs.

     cp uniprintrc.sample ${HOME}/.uniprintrc
     vim ${HOME}/uniprintrc